topolvm/topolvm/README.md

 Docker images
 -------------

 Docker images are available on [ghcr.io](https://github.com/orgs/topolvm/packages)
+**Please note that [the images on quay.io](https://quay.io/organization/topolvm) is currently deprecated and will no longer be available in the future.**

 [releases]: https://github.com/topolvm/topolvm/releases
 [CSI]: https://github.com/container-storage-interface/spec